techshop/EEE-201-Arduino-2/chapter_1/README.md

 The amount of time the signal is at `HIGH` (or at 5V in this case) defines the duty cycle or pulse width; for example, if the pulse is `HIGH` for 1ms, the duty cycle equates to 50% (1ms/2ms).
 At a 50% duty the cycle, the average voltage during the entire cycle will be 50% of the pulse voltage (5V * 50% = 2.5V).
 In this way, by adjusting the pulse width, we can adjust the voltage on the output pin.
 We had used this technique in EEE-105 to control the brightness of a LED, but in this class we will use the same technique to control a servo!

 ## Part 2 - controlling a servo

+We can use a signal generator to show how to use PWM to control a servo.
+The majority of hobby servos requires a 50Hz signal (0.02s or 20ms) with a pulse width in the range of 1-2ms; if you do that math, that equates to a duty cycle range of 5-10%.

+We will use the [Rigol DG1022A](https://www.rigolna.com/products/waveform-generators/dg1000/) signal generator to generate a square wave using the `Pulse` functionality.
+Note that we can't use the `Square` function on the signal generator because the smallest duty cycle it allows is 20%, which is out of the range of the servo - so instead, we use the `Pulse` function.

+By hooking the servo up to the signal, we can see that by adjusting the duty cycle, the position of the servo also changes.
+It's important to note here that the pulse width can only be changed at a frequency of 50Hz; if it is changed more rapidly, you can get erratic behavior in your servo.